 By being aware of some of the different types of heaters and how they work, you can ultimately decide which option is best for your home.

 Central Heat Furnaces

 Central heat furnaces are effective at keeping your home comfortable and are also quite energy-efficient, making them a popular choice amongst homeowners.
-They do require extensive ductwork and ventilation systems to circulate air, however, so if you don’t have any ductwork in place, you may need some costly retrofitting done.
+However, they do require extensive ductwork and ventilation systems to circulate air, so if you don’t have any ductwork in place, you may need some costly retrofitting done.

-Another potential home heating option is the traditional boiler, which operates by passing water through radiators and heating the water to the boiling point.
-From there, heat radiates and warms the home.
-A boiler can be powered by oil or natural gas and doesn’t require any ductwork in place.
-However, some homeowners are against boilers as a heating option because each individual room needs to have at least one radiator, and these can be an eyesore and take up valuable square footage.
+Another potential home heating option is the boiler.
+A boiler can be powered by oil or natural gas and doesn’t require any ductwork to be in place.
+However, some homeowners are against boilers as a heating option because each room needs to have at least one radiator, and these can be an eyesore and take up additional square footage.

-Oftentimes, a heat pump is used in conjunction with a traditional central heat furnace to provide the best level of comfort at the highest efficiency.
-It is important to understand that, like a central heat furnace, a heat pump does require existing ductwork and ventilation systems to be in place; otherwise, they will need to be retrofitted.
+Often a heat pump is used in conjunction with a traditional central heat furnace to provide the best level of comfort at the highest efficiency.
+It is important to understand that, like a central furnace, a heat pump does require existing ductwork and ventilation systems.
+Otherwise, they will need to be retrofitted.